HeringtonPress/OLC/21FightersofUud.md

 **D:** Aura of Courage, Inspire

-You gain +2 to Save vs Fear for each Knight template you possess.
+You gain  for each Knight template you possess.

-### A: Challenge
+### B: Challenge

 This ability only works on creatures that can understand you and are capable of being offended.
 If you challenge a creature outside combat, they must Save or accept your challenge.
 In civilized areas, this could mean a duel, a joust, or a brawl.
 The challenged party can set conditions for the duel.
 Leaders may send out champions.